 The talk will be followed by discussion with Gertrud Koch and Astrid Deuber-Mankowsky.

 Jennifer Fay is Professor of Film and English at Vanderbilt University where she also directs the Program in Cinema & Media Arts.
 She is the author or co-author of three books, most recently Inhospitable World: Cinema in the Time of the Anthropocene (2018).
 Her current book project is tentatively titled ‘Sincerity and the Media of Appearance’.
-During Spring of 2020 she is a Research Fellow at Cinepoetics — Center for Advanced Film Studies at the Freie Universität Berlin in 2020, which had to be postponed due to the COVID-19 pandemic.
+She was supposed to start a research fellowship at Cinepoetics — Center for Advanced Film Studies at the Freie Universität Berlin in 2020, which had to be postponed due to the COVID-19 pandemic.